aditya24raj/lazy-scrcpy/README.md

 # lazy-scrcpy
-Launches scrcpy with saved arguments
+a utility to launch scrcpy with device-specific arguments saved in a json.

 # Installation
 get zlazy_scrcpy.7z from release page and extract to scrcpy folder